opconWizard/opcon-docs/docs/utilities/Graphical-Utilities/Schedule-Import_Export.md

 [[]{#Log_in_to_Schedule_Import/Export}Log in to Schedule Import/Export]{.ul}

 :::note
-If you disable a login that is defined as a user\'s Network Account name (e.g., Domain\\User), the user will not be able to log in to any interactive applications.
+If you disable a login that is defined as a user's Network Account name (e.g., Domain\\User), the user will not be able to log in to any interactive applications.
 The Import Export Utility will inform the user that they are disabled and shut down the program.
 :::

 Use menu path: **Start \> All Programs \> Opconxps \> Utilities \>